Ansoiloff/DSPROJCTS/Введение в машинное обучение/readme.md

 accuracy_score
 DummyClassifier

-## Описание данных
+## Data Description

-Каждый объект в наборе данных — это информация о поведении одного пользователя за месяц. Известно: сalls — количество звонков, minutes — суммарная длительность звонков в минутах, messages — количество sms-сообщений, mb_used — израсходованный интернет-трафик в Мб, is_ultra — каким тарифом пользовался в течение месяца («Ультра» — 1, «Смарт» — 0).
+Each object in the dataset represents information about the behavior of one user for a month.
+It is known: calls — number of calls, minutes — total call duration in minutes, messages — number of SMS messages, mb_used — internet traffic used in MB, is_ultra — which tariff was used during the month ("Ultra" — 1, "Smart" — 0).

-## Вывод по итогам исследования
+## Conclusion of the Research
-На тестовых данных модель показывает лучше результат, что подтверждает адекватность нашей модели.
+On the test data, the model performs better, confirming the adequacy of our model.
-Рассмотрели 3 модели (расположил их в порядке убывания показателя точности модели) \
+We examined 3 models (listed them in descending order of model accuracy) \
-1.RandomForest
+1. RandomForest
-2.DecisionTree
+2. DecisionTree
-3.LogisticRegression
+3. LogisticRegression
-Провели оценку модели на тестовых даных (точность оказалась чуть ниже валидационных, что является нормальным)
+We evaluated the model on test data (the accuracy was slightly lower than on the validation data, which is normal)